Solutions > Australian Action

 Climate Action Reversal in Australia

 The Australian government agencies and programs in place in 2011 could be a useful model for any nation.
 Unfortunately these initiatives are now being reversed by the current government.

 After the 2010 Federal election, Prime Minister Gillard formed a minority government with the support of The Australian Greens and three independent members.
 This government passed legislation to put a price on carbon pollution.
 There were other programs and government bodies too.

-The current Coalition government under Prime Minister Abbott, which was sworn in on 18/9/2014, seems intent on reversing these climate initiatives.
+The Coalition governments under Prime Ministers Abbott and even Turnbull seem intent on reversing these climate initiatives.
 The coalition has been limited in implementing its climate policies as it does not control the upper house of parliament.

 A Chronology of Australian Climate Change Policy Action: The Parliamentary Library (***** broken link)

 *** Sections of this page